 Thanks to a generous donor to the Foundation, the cabins and garage on the homestead have recently received much-needed preservation work, including structural stabilization, new roofing, log replacement, and a new ADA trail to improve access to this historical gem.
 All of the labor on the homestead structures was performed under strict preservation standards by the highly skilled carpenters and timber workers of the Western Center for Historic Preservation.
 By employing the same building techniques as Geraldine Lucas once did, these trained professionals revitalized the homestead’s pioneer character while remaining historically accurate.
 The ADA trail was a team effort between the GTNP Trail Crew, volunteers, and the Youth Conservation Program, and allows enhanced access for visitors of all abilities.

-Teton Park Road is scheduled to be groomed on Tuesdays and Fridays during the 2016-2017 winter season, weather depending.
-Follow us on Facebook or Instagram as we post each day the road is groomed.
-You can also visit our website and follow the grooming link in the upper right hand corner to get the most up-to-date grooming conditions.
+Teton Park Road is scheduled to be groomed on Tuesdays, Fridays, and Sundays throughout the winter season, weather depending.
 Want to support this community effort?
 Join us today.